 Personal payment plan

 A personal plan may be made between the student and the Student Finance office.
-Approval for such plans will be granted by the Student Financial Adviser prior to Registration Day. $100 payment plan fee will be assessed each semester.
+Approval for such plans will be granted by the Student Financial Advisor prior to course attendance.
+A $100 payment plan fee will be charged each semester.
 Plans may not extend past the last day of class each semester.
-Please note: personal payment plans are at the discretion of the Student Financial Adviser.
+Please note: personal payment plans are at the discretion of the Student Financial Advisor.

 Students wishing to withdraw from a course in the first day of a modular will receive a 50% tuition refund and a W (Withdrawal) on their transcript.
 Students withdrawing after that point but during the week will receive no refund and a WF (Withdraw Fail) on their transcript.
 Students who withdraw after the modular week will fail the course and receive no tuition refund.